EmperorTLM/EmperorGrab/README.md

 > Anti-vm/Anti-debug
 > Add to startup
 > Hides itself
-> Supports github.com/Rdmo1/Discord-Webhook-Protector so webhook can't be deleted or spammed
 > Options are configurable
 > Pretty Fast Even if it Was Made With Python
 > Windows Product Key & Build Info